 Has the IKO shingle sealing issue been resolved?
 Time will tell:

 Another problem IKO is known for is its sealer strip not softening sufficiently in cool weather to properly bond with the shingle that is installed over it.
-The company has changed the formulation of the sealant for cold climates back in 2018, and it’s too early to know if the sealing issue has been fully resolved.
+The company has changed the formulation of the sealant for cold climates a few years back, and it’s too early to know if the sealing issue has been fully resolved.

 Pro Tip: Here’s what we said in our IKO Shingle Review with Pros and Cons, “Because IKO might have ongoing problems with sealing, it is a risk to install them unless the air temperature is at least 50F with clear, sunny skies.
 Avoid late fall and winter installation of IKO shingles unless the installer has a manual sealing procedure in place to ensure proper sealing of shingles.”